 Your insurance could cover around 50% of your Byte treatment, and there’s also a chance it won’t cover anything.
 It all depends on your specific provider and plan.
 If you’re wading through pages of healthcare jargon trying to decipher your plan, Byte can help make the process easier.
 And this guide will give you an in-depth look at the policies and procedures involved with benefit claims for Byte’s at-home orthodontic treatment.

 Table of Contents

-If you decide byte is the right treatment option for you, be sure to take advantage of our exclusive discount.
-They're offering our readers 75% off their impression kit, $100 off their aligners, and free premium LED whitening.Plus, this special discount can be used in combination with your insurance benefits for even greater savings!
+If you decide Byte is the right treatment option for you, be sure to take advantage of our exclusive discount.
+They're offering our readers 85% off the impression kit, $100 off their aligners, and they've even thrown in a free BrightByte Pro LED Whitener.Plus, this special discount can be used in combination with your insurance benefits for even greater savings!